6-7? Unc? Chicken Banana?! 20 Gen Alpha Slang Phrases Driving Parents Nuts—Decoded

 1. 6-7

 Like most things Gen Alpha, there’s not a coherent meaning to this slang phrase.
-It supposedly came from the song "Doot Doot (6 7)" by Skrilla which features the recurring lyric, “6-7,” then became linked with a basketball player of the same height, LaMelo Ball, who got some shade from a commentator who said that he played like a smaller athlete on the court.
-Now, tweens, content creators and even basketball players have adopted the phrase and use it in pretty much any and every context because, well, it has no concise meaning whatsoever.
-That said, Editor-in-Chief Jillian Quint has observed her own tween son using this slang as a way to express ambivalence, like “so-so” or “mid” (but more on that second one below).
+It supposedly came from the song "Doot Doot (6 7)" by Skrilla, which features the recurring lyric, “6-7,” then became linked with a basketball player of the same height, LaMelo Ball, who got some shade from a commentator who said that he played like a smaller athlete on the court.
+Since then, tweens, content creators and even basketball players adopted the phrase and use it in pretty much any and every context because, well, it has no concise meaning whatsoever.
+It—and its accompanying hand gesture, in which you appear to be juggling the two numbers—has become so ubiquitous that it's become almost passé among kids, eliciting eye-rolls just as often as it does laughs.

 2. Bet